magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

 ```

 When the server starts, the URL for the server is displayed in the terminal.
-Navigate to this URL to see the "Hello World!" message.
+Navigate to this URL in your browser to see the "Hello World!" message.

 ## Define a 404 response

 When you browse to the server, every path request returns the same message.
-To restrict this message to the root or a specific path, you must use a ConditionalResolver.
+To restrict this message to a specific path, use a ConditionalResolver.

 Edit `spec.yml` and replace the InlineResolver content of the `response` object with a [ConditionalResolver][] to define which paths return "Hello World!".